-ii.
-If on campus, by contacting the WSSU Campus Police Department or Winston-Salem Police Department for assistance in filing a criminal complaint and preserving physical evidence;
+- i.
+By making a report to a Title IX Officer in person, by the Incident Reporting Form, by telephone, or by email. - ii.
+If on campus, by contacting WSSU Campus Police and Public Safety or Winston-Salem Police Department for assistance in filing a criminal complaint and preserving physical evidence;